blutui/dev.blutui.com/src/pages/docs/canvas/getting-started/filters-functions.md

 {% endapply %}
 ```

-Go to the [filters](/docs/canvas/filters) page to learn more about the available filters.

 ## Functions

 Functions can be called to generate content.
 Functions are called by their name followed by parentheses (`()`) and may have arguments.